arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

 Starting an ArangoDB database (either single server or full blown cluster) on Kubernetes involves a lot of resources.

-The servers needs to run in `Pods`, you need `Secrets` for authentication, TLS certificates and `Services` to enable communication with the database.
+The servers need to run in `Pods`, you need `Secrets` for authentication, TLS certificates and `Services` to enable communication with the database.

 Use `kube-arangodb`, the ArangoDB Kubernetes Operator to greatly simplify